RunestoneInteractive/httlads/_sources/Statistics/cs2_adding_data_in_google_sheets.rst

 This has a huge amount of data about each country.
 For now, we will use the information on this new spreadsheet to give us the country code of each country

-When we use ``VLOOKUP``, our goal is to join together these two sheets, adding columns to the starting a business spreadsheet using values from the population row in the countries of the world sheet in the rows where the country names match.
+When we use ``VLOOKUP``, our goal is to join these two sheets together, adding columns to the starting a business spreadsheet using values from the population row in the countries of the world sheet in the rows where the country names match.
 For example, in our starting a business spreadsheet, Ethiopia is on row 170, but in the countries of the world spreadsheet,